Ankush-P-Gowda/ABP-app/public/calender/readme.txt

 These limitations are lifted with the purchase of a license.
 You will be able to build custom download packages that can be included in online and offline apps as well.

-Please refer to the EULA (from the license folder) or https://mobiscroll.com/EULA for more info.
+Please refer to the EULA - https://mobiscroll.com/EULA for more info.